NAME

 and a virtual network identifier.
 Packets transmitted through a

-or svlan
+vlan or svlan interface will

 be encapsulated in their respective protocols and transmitted on the